sjnewbury/rocm-bleeding-edge/README.md

 ### Status
 Tested and working with AMD RX Vega 64 (gfx900)

-Builds for Raven Ridge (gfx902) but there's currently a runtime issue initialiasing with the HSA Agent not reporting the "Cache info" for the GPU.
-I'm not sure if this is a problem in the ROCR runtime or the kernel kfd driver.
+~~Builds for Raven Ridge (gfx902) but there's currently a runtime issue initialiasing with the HSA Agent not reporting the "Cache info" for the GPU.
+I'm not sure if this is a problem in the ROCR runtime or the kernel kfd driver.~~
+#Update:
+gfx902 works with kernel 6.6.6, at least it passes a simple compute test, however it then causes the GPU to trigger a reset loop, at least when running under KDE Wayland.
+(Under investigation)